MilindaV2/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md

 ## <a name="addsecrets"></a>Add secrets to the key vault

 You are going to create three secrets in the Key vault and then add the values saved from previous steps.
 For each of the secrets, you will need to provide a secret name and provide the value you saved from earlier steps.
+We suggest selecting a short name (as shown below) for the name of secrets.

 | <a name="suggest"></a>**Suggested secret name** | **Secret value (what you saved earlier)**                                |
 |---------------------------|---------------------------------------------------------------------------|